Subclass 482 Income Thresholds Rising on 1 July 2026

 How the annual indexation works

-Why lodgement date matters
+Why the lodgement date governs

 The threshold that applies is the one in force on the date the nomination is lodged, not the date it is decided.
 A nomination lodged before 1 July 2026 is assessed against the pre-indexation figure even if the Department decides it after that date.
-For many employers this is a strong reason to finalise and lodge nominations before 1 July 2026, particularly where a proposed salary sits between the current and the new threshold.
+This is a deliberate feature of the scheme rather than an accident of processing speed: it fixes the applicable figure at lodgement so that a slow queue does not expose an employer to a threshold that rose while the case sat undecided.

-The salary you must pay
+The salary you must pay is the higher of two figures

 What employers and applicants should do now